Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification

-In the first split, we allocated $70\%$ of the data ($3,662$ images) for training purposes, while the remaining $30\%$ was set aside for validation and testing.
+As the main purpose of the curated MTF data set is to train and test classification models, we performed two rounds of data splitting.
+In the first split, we allocated $70\%$ of the curated data ($3,662$ images) for training purposes, while the remaining $30\%$ was set aside for validation and testing.
 Then we took a second split on the $30\%$ portion, which we divided into two subsets: approximately $20\%$ of this portion ($332$ images) was designated as validation data, to be employed for fine-tuning and optimization of the model.
-The remaining $80\%$ ($1,252$ images) was allocated as test data, to be used as an independent evaluation set for assessing the trained model's generalization and accuracy.
+The remaining $80\%$ ($1,252$ images) were allocated as test data, to be used as an independent evaluation set to assess the generalization and accuracy of the trained model.
 To facilitate a consistent evaluation in future experiments conducted on the data set, we maintained the same data splitting across all tasks.
-We did so by following a methodology that ensured that each subset of the data contained at least one image representing each label within each task.
+We did so following a methodology that ensured that each subset of the data contained at least one image that represents each label within each task.
 Specifically, we made sure to include at least one image per label in each of the validation and test subsets, as well as a minimum of three images per label in the training subset.
-This approach was particularly important for the FR task, where the data are more spread across the 240 identity labels, which requires a more evenly distributed data set.
+This approach was particularly important for the FR task, where the data is more spread across the 240 identity labels, which requires a more evenly distributed data set.